algolia/jekyll-algolia/README.md

 ## More about the Community plan

-The Algolia [Community plan][10] lets you host up to 10k records and perform up to 100k add/edit/delete operations per month (search operations are free).
+The Algolia [Community plan][11] lets you host up to 10k records and perform up to 100k add/edit/delete operations per month (search operations are free).
 The plan is entirely free, with no time limit.

 What we ask in exchange is that you display a "Search by Algolia" logo next to your search results.
-Our [InstantSearch libraries][11] have a simple boolean option to toggle that on an off.
-If you want more flexibility, you can find all versions of our logo [here][12].
+Our [InstantSearch libraries][12] have a simple boolean option to toggle that on an off.
+If you want more flexibility, you can find all versions of our logo [here][13].

+If you need more information about the other Algolia plans, you can [check our FAQ][10].

 # Thanks

-Thanks to [Anatoliy Yastreb][13] for a [great tutorial][14] on creating Jekyll plugins.
+Thanks to [Anatoliy Yastreb][14] for a [great tutorial][15] on creating Jekyll plugins.